Mbiydzenyuy3/project-restuarant/README.md

 #fonts

-#serif font for  heading and logo #open sans
+#serif font for  heading and logo #MONSERATE
-#san-serif for body text #
+#san-serif for body text #OPEN SANS